 Once you’ve got a handle on how much it will cost to get your small business up and running, it’s time to figure out where that startup money is coming from.
 From investments to loans, there are myriad options for financing a new business.
 Let’s take a look at the most common of them, including some pros and cons to consider for each form of financing.

 The simplest way to finance your business is to pay for everything yourself.
 (Notice we said this is the simplest way, and not the “easiest” or even “most realistic.”)

 Depending on the type of business you’re starting, and how much capital you have access to, you may be able to self-fund.
 If you can do it, self-funding gives you full ownership and control over the business without exposing you to any financial risk beyond losing your startup money.
 You’ll also avoid the pressures associated with accepting outside investment; self-funding means your business can grow organically, at whatever pace makes sense for you, your goals, and your finances.
 Keep in mind that self-funding can be tricky to navigate since you’re setting your own direction, as others have shared in their own experiences.
+Break One

 You may have heard the term bootstrapping before, but what does it mean?
 Bootstrapping is very similar to self-funding, but usually refers to investing time and effort into getting your business off the ground as opposed to money.

 A common example is software companies whose founders invested unpaid time building early versions of their products.
 Founders of a company like this might say they bootstrapped the operation until they were able to ship a product and start generating revenue.
 There’s definitely a learning curve to bootstrapping and it’s worth heeding the advice of others who have tried it.